 - %B: It will display the long month name example: January.

 - %d: It will display the date of the month example: 01.

 - %H: It will display the hour digit in 24hr format.

 - %I: It will display the hour digit in 12hr format.

 - %j: It will display the date of the year example: 001..366.

 - %m: It will display the month in digit format example: 01..12.

 - %M: It will display the minute value example: 00..59.

 - %S: It will display the second value example: 00..60.

-- %y: It will display the last two digit of year example: 20.
+- %y: It will display the last two digits of the year example: 20.